johannst/dotfiles/README.md

 # dotfiles

-Installer framework only availabl in bash.
+Installer framework only available in bash.

 ### Control installation
 Installation of the config files is controlled with the `install.config` file.
 The format of a line in the file is as follows: